noargs/Embedded-linux-development-beaglebone-black/README.md

 2. Apply default configuration `busybox$ make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- defconfig`

 3. Change default settings if required by `busybox$ make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- menuconfig`.
 For now we want to build the busybox (All the Linux command source codes) in a static way by going in to **Settings >  Build Options (Build static binary (no shared libs))**.
 However it will increase the size .
 Later we will build BusyBox as a dynamic binary where we have to use shared libraries of the standard C. Now press space bar to toggle between selecting and deselecting.
 Next Save and Exit.
 And the new configuration is actually stored in the `.config` file

-> [!NOTE]
-> you might stuck in "starting kernel" could be because the kernel's console serial port might be different by default.
-So, you would need to change that using menuconfig. **CONFIG_CMDLINE** is the config.
-When I ran into this issue, mine was set to **"root=/dev/mmcblk0p2 rootwait console=ttyO2,115200"**.
-Had to change it to **"root=/dev/nfs rootwait console=ttyO0,115200"**.

 4. Generate the busybox binary and minimal file system `busybox$ make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- CONFIG_PREFIX=<install_path> install -j4`, Point the <install_path> to your workspace	(create `RFS_Static`)	 i.e. `CONFIG_PREFIX=/home/<username>/BBB_Workspace/RFS_Static`.
 The busybox has generated 3 major directories (`$ ls RFS_Static`) named **bin**, **sbin**, and **usr**.
 These 3 directories are sufficient to at least boot the Linux successfully.